nuprl/gradual-typing-performance/tracers/patch-racket/README.md

    This comments out the parts of `require/typed/check` that suppress contracts, and instead makes a contract for every identifier.

+Note that, the total diff between these 2 files and their original counterparts is ~5 lines.

 #### How to understand the logging information
 Two kinds of messages are printed to `stdout` as the program runs.
 - When `require/typed` creates a contract